joseasoler/imogrify/README.md

 * **GCC:** Version 11 or newer.
 * **MSVC:** Version 19.30 or newer.

+### CMake options

+* `CMAKE_COMPILE_WARNING_AS_ERROR`: Compilers will treat warnings as errors.
+If `IMOGRIFY_CLANG_TIDY` is enabled, [clang-tidy](https://clang.llvm.org/extra/clang-tidy) will also treat its warnings as errors.
+* `IMOGRIFY_BUILD_CPU_INFORMATION`: Imogrify can display runtime information about the CPU in use.
+Off by default.
+* `IMOGRIFY_BUILD_MICROBENCHMARKS`: Builds microbenchmarks.
+Off by default.
+* `IMOGRIFY_BUILD_UNIT_TESTS`: Builds unit tests.
+Off by default.
+* `IMOGRIFY_CLANG_ALL_WARNINGS`: Only available with the [clang](https://clang.llvm.org) compiler.
+Enables almost every warning from this compiler, except for a few that cause issues with imogrify.
+This may trigger unexpected positives when using newer clang versions.
+Off by default.
+* `IMOGRIFY_CLANG_TIDY`: If a [clang-tidy](https://clang.llvm.org/extra/clang-tidy) binary can be found, it will be used to analyze the project.
+Off by default.

 ### Dependencies

-Building imogrify requires the following dependencies. imogrify expects to find them through the standard `find_package` CMake feature.
+Building imogrify requires the following dependencies to be available through the `find_package` CMake feature.

 * **[fmt](https://fmt.dev/latest/index.html)**: Modern formatting and printing library.